naveen-maddipati/gourls/documentation/CONFIGURATION.md

 ✅ **Production Ready** - Same system scales to production
 ✅ **Team Consistency** - Eliminates configuration drift
 ✅ **Documentation** - Self-documenting with examples
+✅ **User Management** - Built-in permission system with audit trails ✅ **Cross-Platform** - Automatic user detection on all operating systems ✅ **Data Protection** - System entries are protected from modification

 This configuration system follows modern DevOps best practices and makes the GoUrls project both secure and easy to work with! 🚀